-Laura Cannell – UNLOCKING RITUALS is the new solo EP from UK based Composer, Performer and Improviser, Laura Cannell.
+Laura Cannell – The Hazel Chapel – UNLOCKING RITUALS is a new sound installation created with music from the new solo EP from UK based Composer, Performer and Improviser, Laura Cannell.
 Stepping away from her signature overbow violin and recorders, this EP features a full church pipe organ built in 1899 recorded live inside a large 14th century rural East Anglian village church.
 Improvisation and fragmented ancient musical relics are at the heart of Cannell’s music, and here there is a joy in playing something new and discovering the slow moving air inside instrument and the space it is rooted in.
 Listen here

 Harry Chrystall – ‘Barrow’ – Harry Chrystall is a multi disciplinary artist and designer.
 His practice encompasses both figurative and abstract themes which he explores with a variety of materials in two and three dimensions.
 His current work examines the relationship between artwork and spectator and how the universal and abstract principles that pervade our daily experience are mirrored in this uncertain relationship.

 The Glass Cove (Artists: Sabrina, Shura & Lesley) Stained glass artists that work together to produce hand crafted art.
 Each piece is uniquely designed through the artists eyes, using beautiful coloured and textured glass.
 All bespoke and made with love bringing glass to life.